KevinZhuaw/COMP-5541-Assignment-1/README.md

 21066293G ZHUANG Kaiwen

-implenting Naive Bayes Classifer on the IRIS Dataset
+implenting Naive Bayes Classifer on the IRIS Dataset without using existing package

 Can load dataset successfully